Cazaimi/boot-github-shell-win/README.md

 ## Options

-You may opt to print details around the execution by calling the script with the `-v` flag like so: `bash boot.sh -v`
+You may opt to print details around the execution by calling the script with additional flag `-v` like so: `bash boot.sh <private-key-location> -v`